Evaluation of Galcanezumab for the Prevention of Episodic Migraine: The EVOLVE-1 Randomized Clinical Trial

 Endpoint

-Mean change from baseline in monthly migraine days
+Mean change in monthly migraine headache days

 Tested